eladkarako/exiftool-source/README.md

              Picture-123.jpg     %7f.%-3f            Picture.123
              Picture-123a.jpg    Meta%-3.1f.txt      Meta123.txt

+         (Note that special characters may have a width of greater than one.)

-         For %d, the field width/position specifiers may be applied to the directory levels instead of substring position by using a colon instead of a decimal point in the format specifier.
-For example:
+         For %d and %D, the field width/position specifiers may be applied to the directory levels instead of substring position by using a colon instead of a decimal point in the format specifier.
+For
+         example:

              Source Dir     Format   Result       Notes
              ------------   ------   ----------   ------------------